Robert John Sholl: Family and early life

 Robert John Sholl, born on 16 July 1819 in London, was the third of six children of Elizabeth Sholl (née Motton; c.
 1782–18??) and Robert Sholl senior.
-RJ Sholl was the second oldest sibling (and second oldest son) to survive into adulthood.
+R. J. Sholl was the second oldest sibling (and second oldest son) to survive into adulthood.

 Dr William Horatio Sholl emigrated to Western Australia in 1839, after inheriting property from their uncle Richard.
 Dr Sholl attempted, without success, to be appointed Colonial Surgeon – the most senior medical position in WA.
-After becoming editor of Perth newspaper The Inquirer, WH Sholl used that position for outspoken criticism of some government officials.
+After becoming editor of Perth newspaper The Inquirer, W. H. Sholl used that position for outspoken criticism of some government officials.
 He later moved to South Australia, where he became a prominent medical practitioner.

-In 1844, RJ Sholl married Mary Ann Berckelman (1822–1889) – who had been born in Ireland – at the Anglican Church in Picton, WA.
+In 1844, R. J. Sholl married Mary Ann Berckelman (1822–1889) – who had been born in Ireland – at the Anglican Church in Picton, WA.
 The couple were to have eight children, and several of their sons became prominent in government and business circles: